CONSTITUTION AND BY LAWS OF THE WOMEN'S 18-HOLE GOLF ASSOCIATION OF HOBBIT'S GLEN

 Section 4.
 New officers shall assume their duties at the close of the Awards Luncheon.
 Their duties shall be as follows:

 (1) Preside at all meetings of the Association.
 (2) Appoint all Standing and Special Committee Chairmen.
 (3) Prepare the schedule with the Executive Board.
 (4) Be a member ex-officio of all committees.
 (5) Perform such other duties as may be required by the Constitution and By-Laws or the Executive Board.
 (6) Represent the Association at the meetings of Hobbit's Glen Committees at the discretion of the Hobbit’s Glen Golf Professional.
 (7) Make appointments to fill any vacancy on the Executive Board.
 (8) Appoint the Chair of the Nominating Committee at least 45 days before the Fall Meeting.
 (9) Co-sign all contracts and obligations of the Association (excluding checks).
-(10) Serve as Past Chair for a minimum of one year.

 (1) Perform the duties of the Chair in the Chair's absence.
 (2) Serve as a member of the Nominating Committee.
 (3) Become Chair upon the resignation of the Chair.